So you want to start lifting weights? Then you’ve come to the right place.

 The need for warm-ups is individual, and with time you will find what you need and prefer.

-Personally, I rarely do any general warm-up at all, and instead do more sets with an empty bar in the specific warm-up.
+Personally, I rarely do any general warm-up at all, and instead, I do more sets with an empty bar in the specific warm-up.
 It is quite common among those who have trained for a while, but that doesn’t necessarily mean it’s better than starting with some easy general warm-up.

-When I just started out with weight training, I lacked the mobility and flexibility to do all the exercises correctly (especially the squat!), and so I had to start each workout with quite a lot of mobility work.
+When I started with barbell training, I lacked the mobility and flexibility to do all the exercises correctly (especially the squat!).
+So I had to start each workout with quite a lot of mobility work.
 However, once I gained the necessary mobility, regular squatting was enough to maintain it, and I no longer need to do mobility exercises before squatting.

 Here’s how a warm-up for the squat can look, if you are going to train sets of 10 at 130 kg: